-In the Post-World War II, the British Susanne Mallison travels to Berlin to visit her older brother Martin Mallison, a military that has married the German Bettina Mallison.
-The naive Susanne snoops on Bettina and suspects that she is hiding a secret from her brother.
-When Susanne meets Bettina with her friend Ivo Kern, he offers to show Berlin to her and they date.
-But Ivo meets the strange Halendar from the East Germany and Susanne takes a cab and return to her home alone.
-Then she dates Ivo again and he meets Olaf Kastner, who is a friend of Martin and Bettina.
-But soon Susanne, who has fallen in love with Ivo, learns that he was a former attorney married to Bettina but with a criminal past during the war.
-Now he is blackmailed by Halendar to kidnap Kastner and bring him back to the other side of the border.
+In post-World War II Berlin, Englishwoman Susanne Mallison travels from London to Berlin in order to visit her older brother Martin Mallison, a military man who married a German woman named Bettina.
+The naive Susanne snoops on Bettina and suspects she is hiding something from her brother.
+When Susanne is introduced by Bettina to her mysterious friend Ivo Kern, he offers to show her Berlin and they have a date.
+But Ivo meets the strange Halendar from East Germany and Susanne takes a cab and returns home alone.
+Then she dates Ivo again while he meets Olaf Kastner, who is a friend of Martin and Bettina's.
+Soon Susanne, who has fallen in love with Ivo, learns that he was a former lawyer married to Bettina but with a criminal past during the war.
+Now he is blackmailed by Halendar to kidnap Kastner and bring him back on the other side of the border.
 The plan fails and Halender asks his men to abduct Bettina to get Kastner.
-However, Susanne is kidnapped by mistake and is imprisoned in the ...Written by
+Susanne, however, is kidnapped by mistake and imprisoned in the ...Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 18 of 21 people found this review helpful.

 Was this review helpful to you?

 | Report this